AdobeDocs/experience-manager-screens.en/help/using/aem-platform-configurations.md

 The password policy of AEM needs to be disabled on the AMS instance.
 This can be alternately configured in the web console using the Screens device service *com.adobe.cq.screens.device.impl.DeviceService*
 Refer to **Password Restrictions** section in[Configuring Author and Publish in AEM Screens](https://helpx.adobe.com/experience-manager/6-5/screens/using/author-and-publish.html)

+## Setting up the Environments {setting-up-environments}

+Install and run the most current versions of the following packages for your version of Adobe Experience Manager (AEM):

+* AEM Service Pack
+* Screens Feature Pack
+* AEM Cumulative Fix Pack

+In addition to the above, identify any development packages (for example, WCM Core components) or third-party toolkits (for example, SAP Hybris) that are required.
+Install the same software packages on your local development environments.
+Instruct your client to adopt the same configuration on all of their QA, Stage, and Production servers.
+Mismatched server configurations will create problems when deploying and testing.

+>[!NOTE]
+> To install the latest Feature Pack for AEM Screens, refer to [Release Notes](https://helpx.adobe.com/experience-manager/6-5/screens/user-guide.html?topic=/experience-manager/6-5/screens/morehelp/release-notes.ug.js).

 ## Setting up ACLs {#setting-up-acls}

 Setting up ACLs explains how to segregate projects so that each individual or team handles their own project.

-As an AEM administrator, you want ensure that team members of a project do not interfere with other projects and each of the users are assigned sepecific roles as per project requirements.
+As an AEM administrator, you must ensure that team members of a project do not interfere with other projects and each of the users are assigned sepecific roles as per project requirements.

 Refer  to [Setting up ACLs](https://helpx.adobe.com/experience-manager/6-5/screens/using/setting-up-acls.html) for more details.